Virtual travel experiences to tour the world when you can’t leave home

 Yes, really, why not go to London’s National Theater or others.

-- Alvin Ailey’s dance troupe is renown worldwide.
+- Alvin Ailey’s dance troupe is renowned worldwide.
 Tap into dance performances (some are date-limited so check the schedule) and join chats with dancers on Instagram.

 - London’s National Theater is releasing past performances online for free viewing.
 Again, check schedules.